fusionpbx/fusionpbx-install.sh/README.md

 ```

 ### CentOS
-This is the operating system is a requirement for some companies.
-This install may new and may need additional work.
+CentOS operating system is a requirement for some companies.
+Don't expect video mixing to work.
+It will likely be a year or more for video mixing dependencies to be updated enough to work in CentOS.

 ```sh
 wget -O - https://raw.githubusercontent.com/fusionpbx/fusionpbx-install.sh/master/centos/pre-install.sh | sh